HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Audiologist-Hearing Aid Fitters.

 An audiologist/hearing aid fitter is the professional who specializes in evaluating and treating people with hearing loss, conducts a wide variety of tests to determine the exact nature of an individual’s hearing problem, presents a variety of treatment options to patients, dispenses and fits hearing aids, administers tests of balance to evaluate dizziness, and provides hearing rehabilitation training.

-This classification should be used where individuals are licensed as “audiologist-hearing aid fitters,” as opposed to states that license individuals as “audiologists.”
+This classification should be used where individuals are licensed as “audiologist-hearing aid fitters,” rather than in states that license individuals as “audiologists.”